 4. Energy and Stamina Increase

-- Climbing stairs becomes easier.
+- Climbing stairs feels easier.

-- Exercise recovery improves.
+- Workout recovery improves.

 - Fatigue fades faster.